Stay ahead of identity theft

 1. Check your credit report for strange accounts or mistakes

-One of the best ways to check if someone has been using your identity is to look at your credit report.
-Because your credit report has information about your credit accounts and credit applications, you can tell immediately if someone has tried to use your identity.
+One of the easiest ways to check if someone is using your identity is to look at your credit report.
+Since it lists all your credit accounts and applications, you can quickly spot identity theft or suspicious activity.
+This is especially important, as cybercriminals often attempt to obtain short-term loans and new credit cards in victims’ names.

-2. Reach out to the institutions that issued the credit and inform them of the credit card fraud.
-You can request additional information about how, where, and when the account was opened and find out what they need from you to close it.
+2. Discussing credit report inaccuracies with the credit bureaus: You can request additional information about how, where, and when the account was opened and find out what they need from you to close it.

-3. Report the fraud to the FTC and the police.
-For some accounts to be closed, you may need a police report.
+3. Reporting the fraud to the FTC and the police: To close out fraudulent accounts or file an identity theft insurance claim, you may need a police report.
 The FTC also has some helpful tips for how to handle identity theft.

 Here’s how to make reviewing your mail easier: